-- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - Keeping children safe in education 2022 (publishing.service.gov.uk) - What to do if you are worried a child is being abused.
-2015 - Statutory framework for the early years foundation stage 2021 - Prevent duty guidance GOV.UK (www.gov.uk) - Behaviour in schools: advice for headteachers and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy (EHS provided a model policy) - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police
+- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - Keeping children safe in education 2023 (publishing.service.gov.uk) - What to do if you are worried a child is being abused.
+2015 - Prevent duty guidance GOV.UK (www.gov.uk) - Behaviour in schools: advice for headteachers and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy (EHS provided a model policy) - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police - Searching, Screening and Confiscation (publishing.service.gov.uk) July 2022

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all practitioners in this school make sure their approach is child centred.
 This means that we consider, at all times, what is in the best interests of the child.
+The term children includes everyone under the age of 18.